Web3 Technology Explained: The Future of the Decentralized Internet

 5. Digital Ownership and Tokenization

-Web3 introduces true digital ownership through tokens.
+Web3 introduces true digital ownership through cryptographic tokens.

 Tokenization enables: